Preparations for a new exhibition at Orkney Museum showing finds from the 2016 Orkney World Heritage Site Fieldwalking Project are under way.

-The overall project provided hands-on training and memorable experiences in field archaeology to the local community through a fieldwalking project in the landscape of Orkney’s World Heritage Site at Maes Howe and Brodgar, Mainland Orkney.
+The overall project provided hands-on training and memorable experiences in field archaeology to the local community through a fieldwalking project in the landscape of Orkney’s World Heritage Site at Maeshowe and Brodgar, in Orkney’s West Mainland.

 Throughout, the main aim of the project was to involve members of the local community and generate internationally significant research in a World Heritage area and thereby contribute to the wider understanding of these sites and present the results themselves in an exhibition at Orkney Museum in early 2017.

 I have really enjoyed learning more about stone tools and flints from the highly knowledgeable staff and others involved in this project and meeting new people who share my interest in the pre-history of Orkney.
 Fieldwalking in the Orkney winter is not for those who like to be cosy and dry or who are unfit but I found it a strangely pleasurable experience and once I had begun to recognise flint lying on the soil surface, field walking became very addictive!

 If I had to pick one highlight it would be finding my first flint tool – beginners luck!
 It is thrilling to hold something that was last held by one of our Neolithic ancestors 5000 years ago.Helen Aiton

 In total, quite a haul was collected from 26 fields!

 - 1,633 pieces of pottery